postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 **Teams on paid Postman plans can try uptime monitors for free.** During the open beta period, you can have up to 3 (Basic plan), 5 (Professional plan), or 9 (Enterprise plan) uptime monitors, including paused monitors.
 These free uptime monitors will not count against your [team's monthly usage limit](https://www.postman.com/pricing/) for monitoring API calls.

-**Teams on Postman Free plans can try uptime monitors too.** Feel free to create one or more uptime monitors.
+**Users on Postman Free plans can try uptime monitors too.** Feel free to create one or more uptime monitors.
 Just keep in mind that calls made by these monitors will count against your team's monthly allowance of 1,000 monitoring API calls.
 If you need to make more calls, you can [upgrade your Postman plan](https://go.postman.co/purchase) or purchase [additional monitoring blocks](/docs/monitoring-your-api/monitor-usage/#purchasing-monitoring-blocks).

 > Uptime monitors can be run more frequently than collection-based monitors, which may affect your monthly usage.
 For more details on how to check your monthly monitor usage, see [Viewing monitor usage](/docs/monitoring-your-api/monitor-usage/).